 In determining whether a particular dispute is arbitrable, U.S. courts analyse the language of the relevant arbitration provision.
-Often, arbitration clauses will provide for the arbitration of all disputes "aris[ing] out of" or "relat[ing] to" the contract.7 Where an agreement uses this type of language, U.S. courts will construe the arbitration provision "as broadly as possible" to allow for arbitration.8
+Often, arbitration clauses will provide for the arbitration of all disputes "aris[ing] out of" or "relat[ing] to" the contract.
+Where an agreement uses this type of language, U.S. courts will construe the arbitration provision "as broadly as possible" to allow for arbitration.

 Although U.S. courts favour arbitration and seek to read arbitration provisions broadly, parties are free to narrow the scope of arbitrable matters through a carefully crafted arbitration agreement.
 For instance, in World Rentals and Sales, LCC v.
 Volvo Const.
 Equip.
-Rents, Inc., the court held that disputes involving a company's affiliates were not arbitrable because the arbitration agreement expressly excluded affiliates from the agreement to arbitrate.9 The courts will also honour narrow arbitration agreements where parties have sought to ensure that only certain types of issues are arbitrable, such as by enumerating or specifying the issues that are subject to arbitration under their agreement.10
+Rents, Inc., the court held that disputes involving a company's affiliates were not arbitrable because the arbitration agreement expressly excluded affiliates from the agreement to arbitrate.
+The courts will also honour narrow arbitration agreements where parties have sought to ensure that only certain types of issues are arbitrable, such as by enumerating or specifying the issues that are subject to arbitration under their agreement.
+The courts will also honour narrow arbitration under their agreement.